-The Cancer Support Community utilizes the concept of empowerment to enable people affected by cancer to feel a greater sense of control over the disease.
+The Cancer Support Community uses the concept of empowerment to help people affected by cancer to feel a greater sense of control over the disease.
 This Empowerment Approach states that:

-People with cancer who actively participate in their recovery along with their healthcare team will improve the quality of their lives and may enhance the possibility of their recovery.
+People with cancer who actively participate in their recovery along with their health care team will improve the quality of their lives and may enhance the change of their recovery.

-People who adopt this philosophy:
+This approach helps people who adopt this philosophy:

-- Make active choices in their treatment - Make changes in their lives that they think are important - Partner with their doctor through open communication - Access resources and sources of support
+- Make active choices in their treatment

+- Make changes in their lives that they think are important

+- Communicate with their doctor

+- Use resources and sources of support

 Everyone's journey through cancer is unique.
-There is no instruction manual that tells you how to be empowered, and there's no right or wrong way to do it.
+There is no right or wrong way to do it.
 Different people need different things.
 You decide what is best for you.